-Previously, Mr. Ferring was a Resident Artist at Pittsburgh for two seasons where he performed Ricky/The Long Walk, The Protagonist in the world premiere of Ashes & Snow (now known as Savage Winter) in collaboration with American Opera Projects, Flask/Moby-Dick, Nemorino/L’elisir d’Amore as well as Gastone/La traviata, Fourth Jew/Salome, and Señor Alcalde in the world premiere of The Summer King.
-In the summer of 2017, Mr. Ferring was an Apprentice Singer at Santa Fe Opera where he covered Oronte/Alcina and was awarded the Richard Tucker Memorial Scholarship.
-Mr. Ferring will return to Santa Fe to sing Tamino in Die Zauberflöte in summer 2020.
+During the 2017-2018 season, as a Pittsburgh Opera Resident Artist, Mr. Ferring performed as Spoletta in Tosca, Basilio/Curzio in Le nozze di Figaro, Ricky in The Long Walk, The Protagonist in the world premiere of Ashes & Snow in collaboration with American Opera Projects, Flask in Moby-Dick, and Nemorino in the student matinee of in L’elisir d’amore.
+During the tenor’s first year as a Pittsburgh Opera Resident Artist, he performed as Gastone in La traviata, as Fourth Jew in Salome, and Señor Alcalde in the world premiere of The Summer King.
+Mr. Ferring was an Apprentice Singer at Santa Fe Opera where he covered Oronte in Alcina and was awarded the 2017 Richard Tucker Memorial Scholarship.

-Mr. Ferring was a recipient of a Sara Tucker Study Grant from the Richard Tucker Foundation and has received a Career Grant from the Sullivan Foundation, Top Prize from the American Opera Society of Chicago, Third Prize at the Gerda Lissner Foundation International Voice Competition, three Metropolitan Opera National Council Auditions District Encouragement Awards, as well as a Regional Encouragement Award from the Great Lakes Region.
-Mr. Ferring took 2nd Place in the Hal Leonard Vocal Competition: Art Song Division, was a two-time finalist for the International Crescendo Music Awards, and a winner at the Central Iowa Symphony and Fort Dodge Symphony Competitions.
+Mr. Ferring received Third Prize at the 2017 Gerda Lissner Foundation International Voice Competition and has received three Metropolitan Opera National Council Auditions District Encouragement Awards, as well as most recently a Regional Encouragement Award from the Great Lakes Region.
+Mr. Ferring took 2nd Place in the 2014 Hal Leonard Vocal Competition.